absolunet/docs-node-ioc/src/docs/03_first-steps/01_create-a-command/en.md

 ## Make the API call

 Now, we need to make an API call to Google Books.
 Since an API call takes time, we need to switch to `async` mode.
-Somply use the `async` keyword before the `handle` method to make it async.
+Simply use the `async` keyword before the `handle` method to make it async.
 At the same time, let's make our API call.

 ```javascript
 class InspireBookCommand extends Command {